synctree/docker-coturn/README.md

 should be used since this container does not run an SSH daemon.

-Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping (https://github.com/docker/docker/issues/8899), additional configuration is needed to allow clients to talk to this ports.
+Due to the need for the TURN server to open arbitrary ports to the outside world and Docker's lack of range-based port mapping (https://github.com/docker/docker/issues/8899), additional configuration is needed to allow clients to talk to this service.
 This can be accomplished in a number of ways, including the use of `iptables` in combination with something like [`docker-gen`](https://github.com/jwilder/docker-gen) or using Docker's host networking (`--net host`) feature.
 The use of host networking is not recommended due to the many security issues it raises.

 ### Usage